a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

-more interesting models of pedestrian movement like the [social force model](https://en.wikipedia.org/wiki/Crowd_simulation) where people change speeds in crowds, but A/B Street is focused on sad American cities where you don't really see many people walking in one place.
+more interesting models of pedestrian movement like the [social force model](https://en.wikipedia.org/wiki/Crowd_simulation) where people change speeds in crowds, but A/B Street is focused on sad American cities where you don't often see many people walking in one place.
 So there's no collision between pedestrians at all; they just pass through each other, temporarily losing their individuality for rendering purposes: